 One of my readers sent me a picture of this ankle patch.
 The patch is on the outside of the sneaker, instead of on the inside in the classic Chuck style.
 He described the sole as looking "for all the world, identical to a Chuck, including the material."
 (A complete mystery.)

 Wards sold their house-brand sneakers to Baby Boomers and the previous generation using the "Skips" brand name.
 The 1931 Wards catalogue had Skips and I can remember them in the 1970s.
-(My typical fall school shopping trip started at Wards... then, if Mom and I didn't find what we wanted, then off to Sears and Penneys; although later on, we decided "the good stuff is at Penneys" and went there first.
-I can never remember ending out with Jeepers until I upgraded to Chucks for gym class in 1973... so I must have decided the first stop we came to was good enough.)
+They were mentioned in the 1968 Consumer Reports review of kids' sneakers.
+My typical fall school shopping trip started at Wards... then, if Mom and I didn't find what we wanted, then off to Sears and Penneys; although later on, we decided "the good stuff is at Penneys" and went there first.
+I can never remember ending out with Jeepers until I upgraded to Chucks for gym class in 1973... so I must have decided the first stop we came to was good enough.
 The rubber foxing around the Skips that I remember looked nothing like Converse; it was untextured.
 In 2002, I noted that the Montgomery Ward bankruptcy trustee was attempting to sell all their brand names to the highest bidder.
 For those who like tradition, the name "Skips" was available for sale!

 While the W. T. Grant department store chain went bankrupt in the middle 1970s, the W. T. Grant Foundation (endowed by the chain's founder) is alive and well.